 ROBERT being centralized, the eavesdropper cannot access Alice health status with this type of BLE scan attack, since the health status is kept in the server.
 This is why we chose to be centralized, a choice that CNIL validated.

 DESIRE -- in centralized or decentralized mode -- is by-design robust in front of such a passive attack, where the attacker only monitors BLE traffic: there cannot be any such privacy leak.

 With DESIRE in decentralized mode, for the attack to succeed, the attacker must be active, sending BLE traffic in order to trigger an encounter with Alice.
 This is a different attacker model where the eavesdropper is more easily identifiable (he generates BLE traffic).
 This is one more reason why we believe that even DESIRE-decentralized is better than GAEN.

-Anyway, we believe that decentralized schemes should be used in situations where the re-identification risk is less than that of a misuse of data by the data controller.
+Anyway, we believe that decentralized schemes should only be used in situations where the re-identification risk is less than that of a misuse of data by the data controller (e.g., in an authoritarian regime).
 Otherwise the centralized variant should be preferred.
 DESIRE flexibility makes it possible, without any impact on interoperability across countries.
 This is a huge step forward.

 "In reality, both approaches [centralized and decentralized] have their advantages and disadvantages.
 Both!
 But the difference is that one of these approaches is subject to the law and the rule of law.
 The other approach is that of unregulated private companies whose wealth comes from surveillance capitalism.
 In fact, I applaud the French government and French elected officials who fought to impose the centralized approach in StopCovid."